How to ensure the Sustainable Skills Development for children with Neurodiversity

 The answer is simple.
 At Puzzle Tree Academy we help parents integrate such fundamental habits into their busy family life.
 We have seen first hand the results of having the support and network of other parents and professionals, and how this can achieve results in the easiest and most effective way.

-Likewise, PAGS assessment, profiling and goal setting is a powerful tool that helps parents and professionals stay on track of their child's achievement and develop a multidisciplinary support network for the development of strong and sustainable Core Skills elements.
+Likewise, PAGS Assessment & Provision is a powerful tool that helps parents and professionals stay on track of their child's achievement and develop a multidisciplinary support network for the development of strong and sustainable Core Skills elements.
 This is because PAGS is based on psychosocial analysis and cognitive theories of development and is designed to help educators and parents tailor, support and monitor the learning and social communication processes of each child in an individualised way.

 When you integrate a nourishing foundational environment at home, the developmental journey of your child becomes sustainable and development will follow.